jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

-We didn't specify an `Rhs` above though when we wrote `impl Add for Point`.
-That's because the `Add` trait uses a _default type parameter_ for `Rhs`.
-Since we didn't specify one, it defaulted to `Self` (which in our case is another `Point`.
+Again, this is an example of a generic with a default type parameter.
+We didn't specify an `Rhs` above so it defaults to `Self` (or in this case `Point`).
+Generally when you want to add a thing to another thing, they're going to be of the same type, so here the default saves us some typing.

-This generic parameter lets us specify what happens when you try to add together two different types.
-Here's an example where we defined a `Millimeters` and `Meters` type, and specify how to add meters to millimeters:
+But having the `Rhs` be a generic type means we can also implement `Add` for cases where we're adding together two different types.
+Here's an example where we define a `Millimeters` and `Meters` type, and specify how to add meters to millimeters:

 ```rust
 use std::ops::Add;